Last updated on

 You can create a creative video welcoming all visitors and explaining the information they will get from the webinar.
+You can also have a calndar link to provide users easo of marking date for webinar.
+There are many calndar tools available online like sharepoint calendar for this purpose.
 Add photos of speakers and highlight their credibility and thought leadership.

 For social proof, add images and logos of past clients and testimonials to establish authority and trust with your audience.
 A header image behind the headline can also work to accentuate the topic at hand.

 Adding a video from a past session can help potential registrants get a sense of whether this event provides anything of value.
 Kickoff Labs used a video of one of the previous webinars as social proof and to establish credibility.